markdown-confluence/markdown-confluence/docs/src/getting-started/publishing.md

 ## Getting Started: Publishing and Moving Pages

-This section provides a brief overview of the recommended workflow for publishing pages using the Confluence Integration plugin for Obsidian and how to move them in Confluence if necessary.
+This section provides a brief overview of the recommended workflow for publishing pages using the Confluence Integration plugin for Obsidian and how to move the published pages in Confluence if necessary.

 ### Publishing Pages